SurelyEnough/ChochNotes/README.md

 An English project study guide for the David A. Robertson novel Strangers.
 This repository is, by the way, probably pointless.

 ## Credits
-- Thanks to SparkNotes (https://www.sparknotes.com/) for design and functional inspiration (in other words, thanks for letting me rip off your website)
+- Thanks to SparkNotes (https://www.sparknotes.com/) for "inspiration"
 - Thanks to https://www.sitepoint.com/simple-javascript-quiz/ for the code on making the study quizzes.